BitcoinDesign/Guide/guide/payments/privacy.md

 @TODO: address reuse / write glossary term about Gap limit
 -->

 It’s a common misconception that Bitcoin payments are anonymous.
-Rather, bitcoin payments are pseudonymous , meaning no identifiable information is tied to transactions..
+Rather, bitcoin payments are [pseudonymous](https://en.wikipedia.org/wiki/Pseudonym), meaning no identifiable information is tied to transactions.
 Unless ownership is revealed, whether by the parties involved or some third-party, payments remain anonymous.

+It is important to differentiate between privacy on the Bitcoin network and Lightning network.
+Their differences in technical architecture results in different privacy considerations.

 Transactions, their signatures, and addresses added to the Bitcoin blockchain remain public forever.
 This means that looking up any address or transaction is trivial, as demonstrated by going back to the very first block mined on [January 3, 2009](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b).
 The key to keeping your transactions private is to prevent others from determining which addresses you own[^1].
-Since Satoshi let others know that they had mined the first block, which contained a single transaction, one can deduce that both the address that received the block reward and the sender address in the transaction belongs to Satoshi.
+Since [Satoshi](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) let others know that they had mined the first block, which contained a single transaction, one can deduce that both the address that received the block reward and the sender address in the transaction belongs to Satoshi.
 This illustrates the permanence of associations between addresses and identity.
 While it’s possible to break assumptions of ownership going forward, the challenge is to recover privacy once an association is made public.
 That being said, in this case the pseudonym “Satoshi Nakamoto” has yet to be associated with any personal identity.

 > Each Bitcoin transaction contains at least one input and at least one output.
 This means that once a single address is known, there is a trail to follow the bitcoin.
 >